DanG115/Bing2YT/README.md

 Because Bing Videos is the equivalent of your GPS telling you to "Turn left" into a lake.
 Why take the long route when you can go straight to YouTube with zero hassle?

 ---
+### 🤷‍♂️ Why Isn’t This on the Chrome or Edge Web Store?

+Because I can’t be asked to go through the process.
+Between creating this extension and filling out forms, I chose the fun option.
+You're welcome.

+---

 ## 🛡️ Is This Safe?